FRRouting/frr/doc/user/ospf_fundamentals.rst

 *Areas*
   OSPF provides for the protocol to be broken up into multiple smaller and independent link-state areas.
-Each area must be connected to a common backbone area by an @acronym{ABR,Area Boundary Router}.
-These
-  @acronym{ABR} routers are responsible for summarising the link-state routing information of an area into :term:`Summary LSAs`, possibly in a condensed (i.e. aggregated) form, and then originating these summaries into all other areas the @acronym{ABR} is connected to.
+Each area must be connected to a common backbone area by an :abbr:`ABR (Area Boundary Router)`.
+These :abbr:`ABR` routers are responsible for summarising the link-state routing information of an area into :term:`Summary LSAs`, possibly in a condensed (i.e. aggregated) form, and then originating these summaries into all other areas the :abbr:`ABR` is connected to.

   Note that only summaries and external routes are passed between areas.
   As these describe *paths*, rather than any router link-states,